NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] Cooling capacity autosized per ACCA Manual J/S based on cooling design load (unless a different HeatPumpSizingMethodology was selected in :ref:`hvac_sizing_control`).
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If CompressorType not provided, defaults to "single stage" if SEER <= 15, else "two stage" if SEER <= 21, else "variable speed".
-  .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise 0F.
+  .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise -20F if CompressorType is "variable speed" otherwise 0F.
   .. [#] If SensibleHeatFraction not provided, defaults to 0.73 for single/two stage and 0.78 for variable speed.
   .. [#] BackupType choices are "integrated" or "separate".
          Heat pump backup will only operate during colder temperatures when the heat pump runs out of heating capacity or is disabled due to a switchover/lockout temperature.